ocryptocode/ocryptocode/README.md

 Here is the link to the repository : https://github.com/ocryptocode/crypto-price-tracker.

 ### Design templates
-Design templates for your projects.
+usable design templates for your projects

 https://github.com/Design-Templates